As shown in the image above, the top five industries that are at risk of default are:

 Make sure you send out your invoices on time and keep track of your clients’ payment progress.
 Be quick to follow up on invoices that are nearing their due dates or are already overdue.
 Also, take note of clients who are constantly late with their payments as this may mean they are about to go under.
 You need to be prepared for such instances.It would also be beneficial to establish clear payment terms with your suppliers from the start of your business relationship.
 This way, you can avoid any future misunderstandings and issues.

-If you’re having difficulty monitoring payments and contacting clients with overdue invoices, it’s best to call in the experts.
+If you’re having difficulty monitoring payments and contacting clients with overdue invoices, it’s best to call in the experts to secure your company’s cash flow.
 Our team of professional debt collectors here at Slater Byrne have the right skills and experience to ensure you get paid on time.We will also help assess your credit terms and Terms & Conditions of trade to ensure your business is well protected.
 This way, you can enjoy higher collection success.

 Get in touch with us at 1300 794 290 for a free consultation.
 You can also check out the Slater Byrne services page to learn more about what we can do for your business.